The authorpreneur I am versus where I was five years ago.

 Most emerging authors have no platform, and that’s what you need to get a nonfiction book off the ground.

 When you’re an indie, it makes a difference what you choose to write, and, not only that, what you keep writing.
-Genre-hopping has never done an emerging author any favors, either, something I am finding out subgenre-hopping under my contemporary romance umbrella.
+Genre-hopping has never done an emerging author any favors, either, something I am finding out subgenre-hopping under my Coming soon!-2contemporary romance umbrella.
 From what I can see, the most successful indies stay within the same sub-genre like Aidy Award and her curvy girls or Alex Lidell’s academy books.
 Even Jami Albright writes romcoms and makes a killing with her Runaway Bride trope.

 Mystery, too, is seeing more segregation with subgenres, and authors who choose to write run-of-the-mill detectives might always want to stay with that, only moving the setting to other states, different police departments, and other tragic backstories.